 Your Highland spa is equipped with a low-voltage spa light.
-Push the LIGHT button to turn it on.
-Push it a second time to turn it off.
+Press the LIGHT button to turn it on.
+Press it a second time to turn it off.
+The light automatically turns off after six hours.
+When the light is active, the LIGHT LED on the control panel will illuminate.
 For your spa enjoyment, a blue and a red lens cover have been included with the spa's owner's packet.
 The original clear lens is not removable - the red or blue colored lens can be snapped over the clear lens to create the desired ambiance.